anindyar/dmProxy/README.md

 Line 22: `dbHost=""` -- Put your PostgreSQL Hostname or IP here

-Line 23: `dbName=""` #And DB Name Goes here. most likely it will be discourse.
+Line 23: `dbName=""` -- And DB Name Goes here. most likely it will be discourse.

-Line 24: `dbUser=""` #Finally the db user.
+Line 24: `dbUser=""` -- Finally the db user.
 Remember the plain text password in line 21? create a readonly DB user and use it for this script.

 And you are pretty much done with the script